Tugbars/ARIMA-in-C/README.md

 ### Why It’s Done This Way

 - **Ensuring Stationarity:**
   ARIMA modeling assumes that the time series is stationary.
-By automatically applying the ADF test and differencing until stationarity is reached, the implementation avoids manual selection of $d$ and adapts to the input data.
+By automatically applying the ADF test and differencing until stationarity is reached, the implementation avoids manual selection of \(d\) and adapts to the input data.

 - **Simple and Iterative:**
   The iterative differencing and testing approach is straightforward to implement and understand, even though more sophisticated methods (like KPSS or information criterion-based selection) exist.